How to integrate Openai MCP with Codex

 Retrieve assistantTool to retrieve details of a specific assistant.

-Upload fileTool to upload a file for use across openai endpoints.
+Upload fileTool to upload a file for use across OpenAI endpoints.

 Conclusion

-You've successfully integrated Openai with Codex using Composio's Rube MCP server.
+You've successfully integrated Openai with Codex using Composio's MCP server.
 Now you can interact with Openai directly from your terminal, VS Code, or the Codex App using natural language commands.

 Key benefits of this setup: